Sexual Violence Policy

-Students requiring academic accommodations (e.g., extensions on assignments, deferrals of exams, dropping classes, continuing studies from home) will be supported by the Coordinator of the Office of Sexual Violence Education and Support, in accordance with the university standards and procedures for requesting and granting accommodations.
+Students requiring academic accommodations (e.g., extensions on assignments, deferrals of exams, dropping classes, continuing studies from home) will be supported by the Sexual Violence Prevention and Response Coordinator, in accordance with the university standards and procedures for requesting and granting accommodations.

 REPORTING SEXUAL VIOLENCE

 Anyone who has witnessed or experienced sexual violence has options for filing a report or complaint in response to an incident of sexual violence and may choose to pursue formal or informal reporting options.
-The Office of Sexual Violence Education and Support is best suited as the first point of contact for all in the campus community seeking information about options for reporting sexual violence or seeking support.
-The Coordinator of the Office of Sexual Violence Education and Support, Campus Security & Emergency Services (CS&ES) and/or a university counsellor, including a specialist in the area of sexual violence trauma, can provide the information needed to make decisions with respect to reporting options.
+The Sexual Violence Prevention and Response Coordinator is best suited as the first point of contact for all in the campus community seeking information about options for reporting sexual violence or seeking support.
+The Sexual Violence Prevention and Response Coordinator, Campus Security & Emergency Services (CS&ES) and/or a university counsellor, including a specialist in the area of sexual violence trauma, can provide the information needed to make decisions with respect to reporting options.

 Anyone who experiences or witnesses sexual violence may pursue any of the following reporting options:

-a) Criminal Reporting Option: Individuals may report their allegations through the criminal justice system by contacting the Kingston Police Force.
-If an individual chooses this route, Campus Security and Emergency Services and/or the Office of Sexual Violence Education and Support can facilitate making a report to the police.
+a) Criminal Reporting Option: Individuals may report their allegations through the criminal justice system by contacting the Kingston Police Service.
+If an individual chooses this route, Campus Security and Emergency Services and/or the Sexual Violence Prevention and Response Coordinator can facilitate making a report to the police.

 b) Non-Criminal, On-Campus Reporting Options: